jbmartin/SifteoBlickets/README.md

 #Sifteo Blickets
-This repository provides instructions, materials, and code for using Sifteo Cubes to implement a "blicket" type psychology experiment.
+This repository provides instructions, materials, and code for using Sifteo Cubes to implement a "blicket"-type psychology experiment.
 Follow that?
 If not, read on to learn what Sifteo Cubes are and what a "blicket" is!
 See also our recent [blog post]() about this.

-#If you're lazy and don't want to read... here's some quick start instruction
+#Quick start instructions
 Sifteo provides a _free simulator_, so you can follow this tutorial without purchasing any Sifteo cubes.

 Install the SDK from Sifteo ([SDK download](https://developers.sifteo.com/docs/SifteoSDK/0.9.8/getting_started.html))